Bodily mutilation in film: Tom Savini

 Known as the King of Splatter (Rickett 2000), Tom Savini has quite a reputation for his work in horror movies much of which has included severe bodily mutilation in many circumstances.
 According to Anthony Timpone in his book Men, Makeup, and Monsters, Savini started his career young.
 Earlier makeup artists provided him with inspiration.
 “Lon Chaney became a hero,” he said.
 Drafted into the military during the Vietnam War, he became a combat photographer.
 He would practice his craft on the men he was with, but also got a taste of true gore.
 “I’ve seen the real stuff.”
 While in Vietnam, Savini saw many gruesome sights including bodies in rigor mortis and even a severed arm.
 This may have provided him with material he would later use in his movies.
 And he did use gore and violence in his movies.
 Perhaps this is stated best by Timpone.

 “Prior to Savini’s work on Dawn of the Dead, realistic screen slaughter had rarely gone to the unrated extremes it would soon reach in the early 80s with Savini’s guidance.
 Via his macabre tricks, heads were severed, scalped, axed, exploded, and pierced.
 Machetes hacked off limbs, fangs tore through chunks of human flesh, and blood bags sprayed gallons of grue.
 Zombies, ghouls, demons, hideously disfigured maniacs, and other assorted Savini-created monsters racked up endless body counts.”

-This master of splatter was behind many horror films’ effects including Martin (1978), Maniac, Friday the 13th (1980), Friday the 13th: The Final Chapter (1984), Day of the Dead (1985), The Texas Chainsaw Massacre 2 (1986), and Two Evil Eyes (1990).
+Savini was behind the effects of many notable horror films, including Martin (1978), Maniac, Friday the 13th (1980), Friday the 13th: The Final Chapter (1984), Day of the Dead (1985), The Texas Chainsaw Massacre 2 (1986), and Two Evil Eyes (1990).
 “My job is to create the stuff as realistically as possible.”